 At the heart of Mahayana Buddhism is the ‘bodhisattva’ ideal, a fundamental departure from the Theravada emphasis on personal liberation.
 A bodhisattva is an individual who has taken a vow to attain enlightenment not just for themselves, but for the sake of all sentient beings.
 Bodhisattvas strive to cultivate the six ‘paramitas’ or perfections – generosity, morality, patience, energy, meditation, and wisdom – to guide their journey towards enlightenment and to help others along the path.

-Enlightenment in the context of Mahayana Buddhism is often associated with the realization of emptiness.
+Enlightenment in the context of Mahayana Buddhism is often associated with the realization of Emptiness.
 This concept, particularly emphasized in schools like Madhyamika and Zen, refers to the insight into the dependent origination and lack of inherent, independent existence of all phenomena.
 Recognizing the emptiness of all phenomena is seen as a crucial step towards liberation from suffering, as it eliminates attachment and aversion, the roots of suffering according to Buddhist thought.

 Moreover, some Mahayana traditions emphasize the concept of ‘tathagatagarbha’ or ‘Buddha-nature‘, which postulates that all sentient beings possess the inherent potential for enlightenment.
 This doctrine is a significant aspect of schools like Zen and Pure Land Buddhism, suggesting that enlightenment is not an external state to be attained, but an inner potential to be realized.